DadJokes-io/Dad_Jokes_API/README.md

 - [Getting started](#getting-started) introduces you to the operations offered by the API.
 - [API calls](#api-calls) gives you examples of those operations
-- [Field reference](#field-reference) Lists and describes the type of inforamtion provided by the API
+- [Field reference](#field-reference) Lists and describes the type of information provided by the API

 # Getting Started